saulfabregwiivc/WiiSX-Titanium/README.md

+# WiiSX Titanium

+A fork of the upstream WiiSX/CubeSX (formerly PCSXGC) made by SuperrSonic, with WiiFlow support and some changes and fixes.

+Also it is optimized for run the game Power Rangers: Lightspeed Rescue.

+# ORIGINAL README

 README : WiiSX / CubeSX
 Beta 4.1

-LICENSE:
+## LICENSE:
     This software is licensed under the GNU General Public License v2 which is available at: http://www.gnu.org/licenses/gpl-2.0.txt
     This requires any released modifications to be licensed similarly, and to have the source available.

 WiiSX/CubeSX and their respective logos are trademarks of Team Wii64 and should not be used in unofficial builds.

-QUICK USAGE:
+## QUICK USAGE:
  * ISOs can be .bin/.cue (Make sure .cue contains _relative_ directory!), .img, or .iso format
  * To install: Extract the contents of wiiSX-<version>.zip to the root of your SD card
  * SD Card detection order is as follows: